DeryaOkulda2012/Amazon_Vine_Analysis/README.md

 ## Summary

-When we analyze at the product reviews in the Toys category, a definite bias of paid Vine member reviews was present.
-Although there were many more Paid Vine reviewers as opposed to Unpaid reviewers (1,266 vs. 62,028) Paid Vine reviewers tended to review towards less than 5-star (34.12322 %), as opposed to Unpaid reviewers who gave 5-stars more times (48.33624 %).
+When we analyze the product reviews in the Toys category, a definite bias of paid Vine member reviews was present, but not what was expected.
+Although there were many more Paid Vine reviewers as opposed to Unpaid reviewers (1,266 vs. 62,028), Paid Vine reviewers tended to review towards less than 5-star (34.12322 %), as opposed to Unpaid reviewers who gave 5-stars more times (48.33624 %).

+Based on this sampling, it is unclear if the Paid Vine reviewers were more brutal in their assessments or if this was merely a statistical peculiarity.
+We should dig deeper into the reviews to get a better idea of what the reviewers' assessments.

 ## Recommendations for Further Analysis